 Sign out and then sign in again to check that you can sign in successfully.
-Click [Use security key], wait until SHALO AUTH's LED flashes, and then press its button.
+Click [Sign in with a passkey].
+Follow the on-screen instructions to enter the FIDO2 PIN, wait until SHALO AUTH'S LED flashes, and then press its button.